Faares/Curated/README.md

 # Curated: The List of Clear Knowledge.
-As the title says! recently, I get deep into special areas, and references became more and more "dirty".
+As the title says! recently, I get deep into special areas, and references became increasingly "dirty".
 So, here I'm setting the top-ranked and clear references.
 Classified by specialty.

 Important notes:
 * The list contains resources written in non-English languages.
 You can figure it out by **in LANG** before it.
 * This list is not for school students! usually, these references need prerequisites to understand.

+> *22 / Jul / 2023:* I uploaded some references [here](https://storage.faares.com/).
+Consider it as a backup.
 ## Contribution
 Feel free to send PR.
-Here what we need in case you want to know:
+Here is what we need in case you want to know:
 * - [ ] Prerequisite road map.

----
 ## Table of Content
 - [Curated: The List of Clear Knowledge.](#curated-the-list-of-clear-knowledge)
   - [Contribution](#contribution)